Brazilians find stock market bull insufferable, remove it - ExBulletin

 Brazilians find stock market bull insufferable, remove it

-SAO PAULO (AP) – Many Brazilians have felt bearish about the new Wall Street-inspired bull sculpture outside the stock exchange and didn’t have to wait long for it to collapse: the statue was removed a week after its installation.
+SAO PAULO – Many Brazilians felt bearish about the new Wall Street-inspired bull sculpture outside the stock exchange and didn’t have to wait long for it to collapse: the statue was removed one week after installation.

 The Sao Paulo Stock Exchange had hoped to endow the dilapidated city center with a flashy landmark.
 But its golden glow was offset by nearby tents for the homeless and the daily line outside a large union of job seekers – any job.